jordanbean-msft/copilot-usage-advanced-dashboard/README.md

 ![](image/architecture.drawio.png)

+### Deploying as Contributor

+Deployment adds required role assignments, which require user access administrator role (more permissions than Contributor).

+To deploy as contributor, pass `doRoleAssignments` parameter set to `false` or set `AZURE_ROLE_ASSIGNMENTS` environment variable when deploying with `azd`.

+Required role assignments:

+- **Key Vault Secrets Officer** on the KeyVault assigned to User Assigned Identity
+- **AcrPull** on the Azure Container Registry assigned to User Assigned Identity
+- **Storage File Data SMB Share Contributor** on the Storage Account assigned to User Assigned Identity

 ## Linux with Docker
 if you are not using Azure, you can use Linux with Docker, please refer to the [Linux with Docker deployment document](deploy/linux-with-docker.md).